Deploy Anyscale on Amazon EKS

 anyscale login # authenticate

-Set up your AWS credentials locally if you haven't done it before (for more details see the AWS configuration guide).
+Set up your AWS credentials locally if you haven't done so before.
+See the AWS configuration guide.

 aws configure

-Before you continue to the next step, make sure your AWS credentials have the following permissions (learn more):
+Before you continue, make sure your AWS credentials have the following permissions:

-- Manage these resources: VPC, subnets, Security Group, IAM, S3, and EFS
+- Manage these resources: VPC, subnets, Security Group, IAM, and S3.

-3. Terraform your AWS Account to create an EKS cluster
+3. Use the Anyscale Terraform module to create an EKS cluster

-If you wish to use an existing EKS cluster, follow this example or explore the Anyscale Operator documentation and the Anyscale Terraform Github repository.
+To use an existing EKS cluster, follow the existing EKS cluster example or see the Anyscale Operator documentation and the Anyscale Terraform repository.

 git clone https://github.com/anyscale/terraform-kubernetes-anyscale-foundation-modules